mgeeky/mgeeky/README.md

 ⚡ Welcome to my Github lair where you'll find all sorts of security-related tools of hopefully decent quality.

 ❤️ If you ever benefited from my projects, tools, scripts, pull requests - if you ever saw my work helpful to others, it would be really awesome if you could consider supporting these efforts through <a href="https://github.com/sponsors/mgeeky">my Github Sponsors page</a>.
+You'll receive an exclusive access to my private repositories containing a few other high quality tools and utilities greatly improving Red Teams delivery.
 Show some love and support - consider buying me a coffee or better a beer - as a way of saying thank you! 💪

 Cheers!